Welcome to Raygun: A quick start guide for new and returning users

 How to get more control over error grouping

-If rewriting your error messages is not a viable option, here are some ways you can add additional controls over your error grouping.
+If rewriting your error messages isn’t an option, here are some ways you can add further controls over your error grouping.

 JavaScript error grouping can be particularly problematic, so be sure you update to the latest version of our JavaScript provider.